sem-js/webhooks-project/README.md

    - mgmatola
    - daniellecloss
    - ravenwilde (twitter: @ravenwilde)
+   - Asya Lushnikova
 - What technology would we want to use?
 - where to get the hardware and what hardware to get?
    - briangenisio